RS2002/homepage/content/authors/admin/_index.md

 ---

 I'm currently a Ph.D. student in [Department of Civil and Environmental Engineering](https://www.ce.ust.hk/) at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), under the supervision of [Prof. Sen Li](https://www.smartcityhkust.com/).
 I have a wide-ranging interest in any topic related to AI.
-My current research interests primarily focus on the field of Smart Cities (Transportation), combined with Ethical Reinforcement Learning.
+My current research interests primarily focus on the field of Smart City (Transportation), combined with Ethical Reinforcement Learning.

 Prior to this, I received my B.Eng. degree from [School of Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://www.sysu.edu.cn/) in 2024, under the supervision of [Prof. Kai Huang](https://cse.sysu.edu.cn/content/2466) (Robot RL), [Prof. Ning Liu](https://cse.sysu.edu.cn/node/2495) and [Prof. Chengying Gao](https://cse.sysu.edu.cn/content/2537) (Music AI).
-Additionally, I had the privilege of visiting the [Shenzhen Research Institute of Big Data](http://www.sribd.cn/) associated with [The Chinese University of Hong Kong (Shenzhen)](https://www.cuhk.edu.cn/zh-hans) under the guidance of [Dr. Guangxu Zhu](https://sites.google.com/view/guangxuzhu)  for one year, where I also learned from [Dr. ‪Xiaoyang Li‬](https://xiaoyang0118.github.io/) and [Dr. ‪Hang Li‬‬](https://scholar.google.com.hk/citations?user=Y_upHe8AAAAJ&hl=zh-CN&oi=sra) (Wi-Fi Sensing \& Network Optimization).
+Additionally, I had the privilege of visiting the [Shenzhen Research Institute of Big Data](http://www.sribd.cn/) associated with [The Chinese University of Hong Kong (Shenzhen)](https://www.cuhk.edu.cn/zh-hans) under the guidance of [Dr. Guangxu Zhu](https://sites.google.com/view/guangxuzhu)  for one year, where I also learned from [Dr. ‪Xiaoyang Li‬](https://xiaoyang0118.github.io/) and [Dr. ‪Hang Li‬‬](https://scholar.google.com.hk/citations?user=Y_upHe8AAAAJ&hl=zh-CN&oi=sra) (Wireless Sensing \& Network Optimization).

 Aside from academics, I'm a music enthusiast, having been a singer and guitarist & bassist in bands Frozen Devil, Horrible Screaming, [NEWS](https://music.163.com/#/artist?id=52253597) (current my personal band) and [Rights of Lethe](https://music.163.com/#/artist?id=52435898) (dissolved).
 I have a strong passion for heavy rock music, particularly alternative punk, melodic death metal, dark metal, and deathcore.
 If you are interested in playing or collaborating with us, please feel free to reach out to me via mail.
 For information about our shows and ticket purchases, you can visit [xiudong(秀动)](https://wap.showstart.com/pages/site/artist/artist?id=4832274) and [tonggan(同感)](https://github.com/RS2002/homepage/blob/main/static/uploads/tonggan.jpg).